nickjeffrey/check_vmware_datastores/README.md

 # Nagios configuration

-Copy the check script and config file to the appropriate plugins folder and confirm the script is executable
+Copy the check script and config file to the appropriate plugins folder and confirm the script is executable.
+HINT: if you cannot run "git clone", manually copy and paste the file contents from the github page.
 ```
 su - nagios
 cd /tmp